You are here

 - Give them time and encourage discussion, but monitor closely, both for the target language and potential areas of sensitivity.

-- Elicit any interesting answers open class to finish the exercise.
+- Elicit any interesting answers in open class to finish the exercise.